-Same way, multiple nickel strip can be used for long series-parallel connection to design the compact battery pack (Figure 5)
+Multiple nickel strips can be also used for long-series parallel configuration connections to design a compact battery pack (Figure 5).

-Recently, due to the high demand of the battery packs, many battery cell manufacturer has applied hand in battery pack industry.
-For the mass production of the battery pack, automated robot spot-welder is popular (Lewchalermwong et al., 2018).
-The computerized system makes the spot welding easy and productive.
-On the other hand, for the limited production and startup, the automated system is not an economical option.
+For mass production of battery packs, automated robot spot welders have become popular (Lewchalermwong et al., 2018) considering the computerized system has made spot welding easy and productive.
+Unfortunately, due to limited production and startup, the automated system is not yet an economical option.

-Even and equal welding plays a vital role in the excellent quality battery pack.
-Uneven welding creates the weak conduction and hotspot of the heat.
-Traditional welding methods are not sufficient, especially while working with Li-Ion cell.
-Nowadays, more and more people are looking for a custom-built or rebuilt battery packs.
-To accomplish the demand, many small spot welders are accessible, which serves an outstanding quality of the welding readily.
+It is important to note quality welding plays a vital role in optimized battery packs since uneven welding creates weak conduction and hotspots.
+Traditional welding methods are not sufficient, especially when working with lithium-ion cells.
+Nowadays, more people are looking for custom built or rebuilt battery packs.
+In order to fulfill demand, small spot welders are handy and provide outstanding quality when it comes to readily available custom welding.

 I. Thickness and expansion of the cell

-During the charging and discharging of the battery cell, it expands and again comes to its original position.
-The expansion also depends on the load on the cell.
-As the cell ages, the thickness of the cell increases in between 3-5% of its initial diameter (Rajasekhar & Gorre, 2016).
+During charging and discharging, the battery cell expands and retracts to its original position.
+The amount of expansion depends on the load on the cell.
+As the cell ages, the thickness of the cell increases between 3-5% of its initial diameter (Rajasekhar & Gorre, 2016).

 III.
 Ventilation to the cell

-While charging cycle of the battery, especially in overcharging event, the electrodes of the cell produce gaseous compound and create the pressure on the surface of the cell.
-To avoid such an event, the battery pack should have provisions to vent out the gases.
+During the charging cycle of the battery, the electrodes of the cell produce gaseous compounds and create pressure on the surface of the cell.
+To avoid gaseous compounds, the battery pack should have provisions to vent out the gases.

 IV.
 Physical protection of the cell

-The battery pack contains the battery cell as the main component.
-A well-designed battery cell can give the best and safest battery pack.
-The cell of the battery pack should have isolated from the vibration, shock, dirt, and water.
+The battery pack contains the battery cell as the main component and a well designed battery cell will offer the best and safest battery pack.
+The cell of the battery should be protected from vibration, shock, dirt and water.
 Physical protection should also consider the thermal management of the pack.

-For an electric bike battery system, mainly air is the best suitable medium of the thermal management system.
-Based on this, Passive cooling, passive heating and cooling, and active heating and cooling methods are being used, which contains a fan for the cooling.
+For an electric bike battery system, the air is the best suitable medium for the thermal management system.
+Based on this, passive cooling, passive heating and cooling, and active heating and cooling methods are used.
+Active cooling techniques involve a fan like in a laptop.

 Battery Management System (BMS)

-Development in the Battery management system has increased as the demand for customized battery pack grown.
-The battery management system is an electronic component which helps to control the critical parameters of the battery pack while working, charging, and discharging (Weicker, 2014)(Jossen et al., 1999).
-BMS system monitor cell voltage, current, impedance, and other mandatory condition of the battery pack with the help of sensors.
-Monitoring of these parameters helps to optimize the performance, increase the life cycle and capacity, and decrease charging time.
+Development in the BMS has increased as the demand for customized battery packs continues to grow.
+The BMS is an electronic component that helps control the critical parameters of the battery pack while working, charging and discharging (Weicker, 2014)(Jossen et al., 1999).
+BMS systems use sensors to monitor cell voltage, current, impedance and other mandatory conditions of the battery pack.
+Monitoring of these parameters helps to optimize the performance, increase the life cycle and capacity and decrease charging time.

 The modern battery management system includes:

-- Supervising the battery pack behavior (the State of Charge, Energy, performance)
+- Supervising the battery pack behaviour (the state of charge, energy, performance)